cakephp/docs/en/development/errors.rst

 Changing fatal error behavior
 =============================

-Since CakePHP 2.2 the ``Error.handler`` will recieve the fatal error codes as well.
+Since CakePHP 2.2 the ``Error.handler`` will receive the fatal error codes as well.
 If you do not want to show the cake error page, you can override it like::

     <?php